RealTschoegl/opensourcebootcamp/_posts/2014-03-03-lesson-the-terminal.markdown

 bedeadly        commitcoffee    maximum-awesome
 {% endhighlight %}

 Here we can see a bunch of files of various code projects that I have or am working on.
 Cool.
 Let's do some of the stuff mentioned above.
-First we can create a new file named Stuff.
+First we can create a new folder named Stuff.

 ```
 ➜  Code mkdir Stuff